sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 The authors quickly mention that they borrow the following two implementation details from the state-of-the-art Smalltalk implementations of the time:

 * Avoiding an [object table][objecttable] (a piece of pointer indirection which speeds up garbage collection but slows down each object reference and requires space).
 * Using a garbage collector based on "Generation Scavenging with demographic feedback-mediated tenuring, augmented with a traditional mark-and-sweep collector to reclaim tenured garbage".
 It sounds like these guys had enough garbage industry know-how to put Tony Soprano out of business!
+Seriously though, this refers to a generational GC technique which tries to avoid promoting/"tenuring."
+You can read more about it [here][tenure].

 ### Maps

 Now on to the novel ideas of this paper.
 The authors point out that without classes, similar objects duplicate a lot of data.
 To save space, they define clone families and maps.
 A clone family is a set of objects with the same structure.
 That is, if you create object `A` by cloning `B` and you only modify the values of `A`'s assignable slots, then `A` and `B` are in the same clone family.
-Now, objects are no longer implemented "under the hood" as named slots, but rather as a pointer to the map of its clone family, which contains all the shared structure, as well as its assignable (field, method, or parent) pointers.
-However, the pointers are not named.
-Instead, the ordering and naming information resides in the map.
+Now, objects are no longer implemented "under the hood" as named slots, but rather as an array containing the assignable data and a pointer to the map of its clone family, which contains all the shared structure.
 Maps make the memory footprint of Self programs resemble that of class-based Smalltalk programs.

 ### Segregation